Aktharmiah/graph-test/README.md

 3) Cross-origin request are being blocked.
 4) Syntax errors.

+Note - there may be other problems which are not noted here.

 ## Your task
 1) Create a sorting algorithm so that the data is displayed in chronological order.
 This can be as part of the backe-end or the front-end.
+The data is stored in the following format: [{epochTime, floatValue}, {epochTime, floatValue}, {epochTime, floatValue}]
-2) Offer a solution to the item #2 as above
+3) Offer a solution to the item #2 as above
-3) Cross-origin settings needs correcting.
+4) Cross-origin settings needs correcting.
 They can be found in the `WebSocketConfig` file.
-4) Correct syntax errors.
+5) Correct syntax errors.
-5) Review the code and make recommendations using comments (`//, #, /** */`)
+6) Review the code and make recommendations using comments (`//, #, /** */`)
-6) Make any improvements that you feel would make the application work better.
+7) Make any improvements that you feel would make the application work better.

 ## Assumptions